kornemar/Projects/10 Visualising Data Using Tableau/README.md

+> Communicating the results of the analysis clearly is essential, and the information must be presented in an easily understandable way.
+For a data analyst, getting the data right is just the first step – it is often equally (if not more) important to be able to visualize the findings in a well-thought-out and balanced manner.

 ## Objectives
 Gain an in-depth understanding of data visualization techniques and develop practical experience using Tableau.
 Learn how to approach various visualization tasks as a data analyst.

 ## Data Source
 - `AdventureWorks`